 We have a course at Kyusho Jitsu University on developing a FULL understanding of Pressure Point Self Defense & Threat Levels as they apply in today's CRAZY world!

 Right now if you fill out the form below I am going to give you a free downloadable lesson from HPPT Level One Lesson #1!
 But remember you must confirm your email address!

 If you are interested in becoming a Certified Kyusho Jitsu World Alliance Instructor follow this link!
 Now is the best time to do this!
 You will not believe the price!
 But it won't last much longer!

 If you are looking for information right now on High Level Threats be sure to read our article on the 13 Misconceptions of Knife Attacks.
 This was written by a former [retired] Detroit Police Officer!

-You can also subscribe to our posts by using the "Red Bell" in the bottom right corner.
+You can also subscribe to our posts by using the "Red Bell" in the bottom left corner.
 This way you know what the post is about before you come and read.
 If you missed our article on the 3 Most Painful Pressure Points you can read it right here!.

 Also share this an other content with friends on social media.
 Help spread the teachings of the science of pressure point self defense.
 This also helps me give you more free content!

 Grand Master Art Mason is a professional full time martial artists and Kyusho Jitsu teacher.
 He is available for seminars and study groups.